jexuswebserver/jexus_docs/manager/tutorials/ancm-diagnostics.rst

 ----------
 An ASP.NET Core web app requires certain setup before being executed properly.
-However, the configuration steps are complex and critical settings might be neglected, which leads to failed deployment and miserable issues such as 502.5,
+However, the configuration steps are complex and critical settings might be neglected, which leads to failed deployment and miserable issues such as 502.5 and 500.30,

 * ASP.NET Core module is not installed.
 * ASP.NET Core module version does not match the minimal version required by